CanUnesi/QMK-on-K6/README.md

 and edit the "rules.mk" file to have the following line:

 	SLEEP_LED_ENABLE = no
 ### 8.4.
-(Optional) Using a Color Indicator for CAPS LOCK
+(Optional) Activating the Caps Lock Led and Using a Color Indicator for CAPS LOCK
-Since K6 doesn’t have a Caps Lock indicator, it might be useful to change the color of the key when it’s activated, as it is on the original firmware.
-Following steps will show you how to achieve such an effect.

-Alternatively, you could clone [this fork](https://github.com/CanUnesi/qmk_firmware) and switch to the [sn32_openrgb_new branch](https://github.com/CanUnesi/qmk_firmware/tree/sn32_openrgb_new), then examine the related files and make adjustments accordingly.
+Following these steps will let you activate the caps lock led and change the rgb of the caps lock key.
+The caps lock led is a single color(red) led so you might want to keep the led permanently off if you want to use another indicator color, follow the comment in the keymap.c addition.

 #### 8.4.1.
 Open the following file in your qmk_firmware directory with a text editor or an IDE: